pramodoutlook/DevOps-Essentials/Lab 5.md

 ```
 exit
 ```
-Now naviaget to ouur AWS Managment Console and manulally terminate your JumpServer.
+Now naviaget to your AWS Managment Console and manulally terminate your JumpServer.